 \section{Abstract}

 We introduce a data structure for counting pattern occurrences in texts compressed with any run-length context-free grammar.
-Our structure uses space proportional to the grammar size and counts the occurrences of a pattern of length $m$ in a text of length $n$ in time \(O(m\log^{2+\epsilon} n)\), for any constant \(\epsilon > 0\).
-This closes an open problem posed by Christiansen et al.~[ACM TALG 2020] and enhances our abilities for computation over compressed data; we give an example application. \keywords{Grammar-based indexing \and Run-length context-free grammars \and Counting pattern occurrences \and Periods in strings.}
+Our structure uses space proportional to the grammar size and counts the occurrences of a pattern of length $m$ in a text of length $n$ in time \(O(m\log^{2+\epsilon} n)\), for any constant \(\epsilon > 0\) \fixx{chosen at indexing time}.
+This \fixx{is the first solution to} an open problem posed by Christiansen et al.~[ACM TALG 2020] and enhances our abilities for computation over compressed data; we give an example application. \keywords{Grammar-based indexing; Run-length context-free grammars, Counting pattern occurrences; Periods in strings.}